SANdood/Ecobee-Suite/README.md

 It is thus possible to subscribe to state changes associated with these capabilities, and to send commands to the devices using the standard command sets these capabilities define.

-Because the current SmartThings defined capabilities do not fully expose ALL of the native capabilities of Ecobee thermostats, several additional attributes (states) and commands have been added.
+Because the currently defined Capabilities do not fully expose ALL of the native capabilities of Ecobee thermostats, several additional attributes (states) and commands have been added.

 -----------------------------